Essential Fatty Acids

-An insufficient intake results in loss of skin elasticity, dryness, poor wound healing, and increases our susceptibility to premature ageing.
+An insufficient intake results in loss of skin elasticity, dryness, poor wound healing, and increased susceptibility to premature ageing.

 Metabolism of both linoleic acid and alpha-linolenic acid is limited in our skin and body, which is why they are considered essential nutrients.

-We can’t produce them naturally, the only source we can obtain them from is supplements, food, and topical applications.
+We can’t produce them; naturally, we can obtain them from supplements, food, and topical applications.

-Yet we are rarely taught the importance of essential fatty acids, and yet with so many important biological functions of the body being governed by them, we want to share with you everything we know.
+Yet we are rarely taught the importance of essential fatty acids.
+Yet, with so many important biological functions of the body being governed by them, we want to share with you everything we know.